anartovich/streams-open-docs/content/en/docs/architecture/_index.md

 ##### Affinity and anti-affinity mode

-You can optionally use the Kubernetes podAntiAffinity feature to instruct Kubernetes to avoid the scheduling of the same replicas on the same node.
+You can optionally use the Kubernetes `podAntiAffinity` feature to instruct Kubernetes to avoid the scheduling of the same replicas on the same node.
 Axway does not provide a default affinity configuration but this can be defined in the helm chart values file thanks to the `field affinity: {}`.
-You can also refer to the examples provided in Kubernetes documentation for more details.

 | Description                                       | Type     |
 | ------------------------------------------------- | -------- |